thoughtbot/json_matchers/README.md

 ### Declare

-Declare your [JSON Schema](https://json-schema.org/example1.html) in the schema directory.
+Declare your in the schema directory.
+Validate your [json schema](https://json-schema.org) with any online service that you like, or any gem, e.g. [jsonlint](https://github.com/dougbarth/jsonlint).

 `spec/support/api/schemas/location.json` or
 `test/support/api/schemas/location.json`:

-Define your [JSON Schema](https://json-schema.org/example1.html) in the schema directory.

 ```json
 {